Hyft: A Reconfigurable Softmax Accelerator with Hybrid Numeric Format for both Training and Inference

 \subsection{Related Work}

-Several hardware-efficient implementations of the Softmax have been proposed in the prior work.
-Most of these approaches have been tested in CNN or Multi-Layer Perceptrons (MLPs), where the Softmax operation is typically required only in the final layer of the DNN.

-Numerous approximation algorithms have been proposed for the Softmax operation, such as Taylor expansion~\cite{nuaa} and division approximation~\cite{zfw2018}.
+Numerous approximation algorithms have been proposed for the Softmax operation for the last layer of CNN, such as Taylor expansion~\cite{nuaa} and division approximation~\cite{zfw2018}.
 Additionally, in works like \cite{softermax} and \cite{base2sm}, authors have simplified Softmax implementation by replacing the base-e Softmax function with a base-2 version.
 However, it is important to note that all these previous solutions necessitate fine-tuning the DNN to account for the approximation error.
 Furthermore, all of these approaches employ fixed-point or low-precision floating-point formats for value storage, which deviates from the numeric format used in the remaining layers of the network.
-Consequently, an additional converter is needed to convert the data to ensure compatibility, resulting in extra implementation overhead.
-Additionally, it is important to note that none of the aforementioned methods support backpropagation operations for the Softmax layer in Transformer.
-While \cite{base2sm} does support training operations, it necessitates fine-tuning the resulting CNN to mitigate the significant approximation error introduced by the base-2 Softmax approximation.
-This makes it unsuitable for implementation in Transformers.
+Additionally, it is important to note that none of the aforementioned methods support backpropagation operations for the Softmax layers in transformer.
+While~\cite{base2sm} does support training operations, it necessitates fine-tuning the resulting CNN to mitigate the significant approximation error introduced by the base-2 Softmax approximation.

 In contrast, Hyft operates using a half-precision mode to accommodate FP16 input and output, and it can be readily configured to function in full-precision mode, supporting input and output in FP32.
 Hyft can be seamlessly integrated into any existing DNNs without the need for format conversion.